kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 field.

 LWS uses `k8s.io/component-helpers/scheduling/schedulingv1/workloadbuilder`.
-User-facing fields are LWS-owned API types whose initial JSON semantics align with the Kubernetes 1.37 `scheduling.k8s.io/v1alpha3` controller building blocks.
-The controller converts them at an explicit internal boundary;
-kube-scheduler consumes `v1beta1` Workload and PodGroup objects.
+The LWS-owned structural hierarchy directly embeds the Kubernetes 1.37 `scheduling.k8s.io/v1alpha3` reusable controller building blocks for policy, constraints, disruption, and resource claims.
+This keeps the scheduling vocabulary aligned with Job, JobSet, and other workload controllers while LWS retains ownership of how its LWS, replica, leader, and worker levels are selected. kube-scheduler consumes the resulting `v1beta1` Workload and PodGroup objects.
 The feature is guarded by the LWS `WorkloadAwareScheduling` gate, delivered through the LWS Configuration API, and selected via the existing `gangSchedulingManagement.schedulerProvider` setting.
 The upstream `kubernetes` provider also requires Kubernetes `GenericWorkload` on both kube-apiserver and kube-scheduler.